HarshaVardhan2412/ecommerce-marketing-sales-analysis/README.md

 1. Identify the months with the highest and lowest acquisition rates.
 What strategies could be implemented to address the fluctuations and ensure consistent growth throughout the year?

-**Answer:** January has highest acquisition rates
+**Answer:** January has the highest acquisition rates.
-            December has lowest acquisition rates
+            December has the lowest acquisition rates.

         strategies :
-        1) As January has highest number of monthly acquisitions , Align promotional campaigns with peak months and improve visibility in weaker months.This matches the count almost near to the peak month .
+        1) As January has the highest monthly acquisitions, align promotional campaigns with peak months and improve visibility in weaker months.
+This matches the count near the peak month.

-        2) Inorder to increase month on month growth make sure new offers are introduced and spend more on marketing.
-And make sure referrals are encouraged with great offers and perks for both exisitng and new user .
+        2) To increase month-on-month growth, introduce new offers and spend more on marketing.
+Encourage referrals with great offers and perks for both existing and new users.